HeeManSu/Polling-System/README.md

 **Analysis Page** 👇\
 This page included a Bar Chart, Line Chart, Doughnut Chart, and all the polls.\
-The doughnut chart was not mentioned in the assignment but i have added it just to show my skills.
+The doughnut chart was not mentioned in the assignment but I have added it just to show my skills.
 ![taghash2](https://github.com/cybrog-x/Polling-System/assets/97340980/92b70534-b5ff-4729-af40-19a8ea728c8f)

-## Optimization using caching mechanism
+## Optimization using a caching mechanism
 Again just to ensure my internship, I have used implemented caching using (Redis + upstash) which reduces the query response time by 35%-40%.
 \
 **Demo in the postman**